 In the show, Conky generated the day's 'secret word', printed out on a card that came from a slot in its torso that was given to Pee-wee.
 Afterwards, if anyone said the word (for example, "FUN"), everyone would have to scream loudly.

 John Badham's comedy/sci-fi fantasy film told about a group of prototypical robots that were made by a defense-military contractor (Nova Robotics in Damon, Washington) for $11 million each.

 One of the five wheeled killing machines with deadly lasers was struck by lightning during recharging - a symbolic act of creation.
 It came alive with a conscience and pleasant personality.
 It now had a pacifist outlook on life with no desire to kill (or "disassemble").
 Since the robot was "Number 5" in the series, it was renamed Johnny 5 (voice of Tim Blaney) - after hearing the song: "Who's Johnny" (performed by El DeBarge).

 It was an endearing, adorable, sophisticated drone-robot possessed of a processor made of gold, that was AWOL with the assistance of animal-loving protector Stephanie (Ally Sheedy).
 It quickly learned lots of information and pop cultural trends by speed-reading dictionaries and encyclopedias, and by watching television, and could soon imitate Saturday Night Fever's dancing John Travolta as well as cook in the kitchen.

-The film spawned a sequel in 1988, with rumors of a contemporary re-make 20 years later.
+The film spawned a sequel in 1988, in which the wisecracking robot became annoying and deplorable, with rumors of a contemporary re-make 20 years later.

 This popular kids film told about a summer space camp, in which NASA female astronaut Andie Bergstrom (Kate Capshaw) in the space shuttle training program (using simulators) was assigned to be one of the program's instructors.